Enigma Cipher Centre: Projects

 On December 16, 2021, the scattered “Sub Rosa” concert took place at the permanent exposition area, organized on the occasion of the 89th anniversary of breaking of the Enigma code by Polish cryptologists.
 Students of Ignacy Paderewski Music Academy as well as Adam Mickiewicz University chamber choir directed by professor Krzysztof Szydzisz participated in the concert.
 The viewers had the opportunity to take part in the concert by walking through the exposition and meeting the musicians who in various parts of the exposition were performing the pieces inspired by the history of the three Poznan mathematicians and the Enigma Cipher Centre.

 The title of the concert “Sub Rosa” is taken from Latin : “under the rose” which refers to the rose as the ancient symbol of mystery.

+The Cipher Girls

+The Cipher Girls (pl.
+Szyfrodziewczyny) is an educational and cultural herstory project organized by the Enigma Cipher Center.
+The aim of the project is to popularize knowledge about outstanding women, pioneers in the fields of mathematics, philosophy, computer science, cryptology and intelligence services during World War II.

+As part of the project, a STEAM workroom was created in the building where the Enigma Cipher Center is located - the acronym comes from the names of five disciplines: science, technology, engineering, art and mathematics.
+The workroom hosts a temporary exhibition "Cipher_girls", which introduces visitors to the history and achievements of twenty outstanding women associated with the exact sciences, the development of digital technologies and activities during World War II.